FePhyFoFum/PyPHLAWD/docs/install.md

 - [phyx](https://github.com/FePhyFoFum/phyx/)
   - Relies upon `pxssort`, `pxrevcomp`, `pxrmt`, `pxcat`, and `pxrms`.
 You can only install these if you like by specifying `make pxssort pxrevcomp pxrmt pxcat pxrms` instead of just `make` or `make all` when installing `phyx`.
 More instructions can be found at the [`phyx` website](https://github.com/FePhyFoFum/phyx/).
-- [cython](cython.org/) : This is optional but will speed up some functions -cython can be installed using pip `sudo pip install cython` or if you are running linux, you can do `sudo apt install python-cython`
+- [cython](cython.org/) : This is optional but will speed up some functions -cython can be installed using pip `sudo pip install cython` or if you are running linux, you can do `sudo apt install cython`

 ### Database